ST10537741/IMAD5112_Assignment1/README.md

 In the event of errors having occured, Github Actions allowed the app to be reverted to a state prior to an error ocurring, this made troubleshooting and debugging much easier and more efficient.
 Pushing app files to Github also made for a more secure and safe means of storing information and data.
 It also allowed for the app to be worked on from multiple devices, by use of the Github Desktop application.

+Link to YouTube video of how the app works:  https://youtube.com/shorts/Wli-gmWg9XU?feature=share